 Another thing I didn’t know was that the Biblical writers and early church leave no record of actually praying to Father (though they did refer to God the Father).
 They preferred Lord, and God, to directly address divinity in prayer.

 Though I was growing in openness, I still didn’t privately pray to Mother God for some time.
 But I did push myself in public worship.
 Or, was pushed.
 My husband regularly taught a feminist philosophy class.
-A student, Abigail Rine, wrote a “Mother” version of the Lord’s Prayer (Abby is now a professor at George Fox University).
+A student, Abigail Rine, wrote a “Mother” version of the Lord’s Prayer (Abby is now a professor at Notre Dame).
 Joel led a little Episcopal home church at that time and we not only used Abby’s prayer in worship, but also alternated the Father/Mother metaphors in liturgy.

 In making myself at least use this new, awkward word for God in public worship, I carved a door that would allow Mother God to bring me to this blog.